Yi I: Biography

-Due to his vast experience in different offices over the years, Yi I was able to garner a wide vision of politics and with the deep trust of the king, became one of the central figures of politics by the time he was 40.
+Due to his vast experience in different offices over the years, Yi was able to garner a wide vision of politics and with the deep trust of the king, became one of the central figures of politics by the time he was 40.
 His many documents and theses were presented to the royal court but when political conflicts escalated in 1576, his efforts proved fruitless and he returned home.
 Following his return, he devoted his time to studies and education of his disciples and authored several books.

-He returned to office at 45 and while holding various minister positions, produced many writings which recorded crucial political events and showed his efforts to ease the political conflicts that were rampant at that time.
-However, King Seonjo was noncommittal in his attitude and it became difficult for Yi I to remain in a neutral position in the conflicts.
+He returned to office at 69 and while holding various minister positions, produced many writings which recorded crucial political events and showed his efforts to ease the political conflicts that were rampant at that time.
+However, King Seonjo was noncommittal in his attitude and it became difficult for Yi to remain in a neutral position in the conflicts.
 He left office in 1583 and died the following year.

 According to legend, he had a pavilion built near the ford of the Imjin River in his lifetime and instructed his heirs to set it ablaze when the king had to flee northward from Seoul, to provide a guiding beacon.
-This took place during Hideyoshi's invasions of Korea at the Imjin war.
+This took place during Hideyoshi's invasions of Korea at the Japanese invasions of Korea (1592–1598).

 Teachings

-Master Yi I was not only known as a philosopher but also as a social reformer.
+Yi was not only known as a philosopher but also as a social reformer.
 He did not completely agree with the dualistic Neo-Confucianism teachings followed by Yi Hwang.
 His school of Neo-Confucianism placed emphasis on the more concrete, material elements; rather than inner spiritual perception, this practical and pragmatic approach valued external experience and learning.
-Unlike Yi Hwang, who suffered through tumultuous times and did not enjoy being in politics, Yi I was an active official who thought it important to implement Confucian values and principles to government administration.
+Unlike Yi Hwang, who suffered through tumultuous times and did not enjoy being in politics, Yi was an active official who thought it important to implement Confucian values and principles to government administration.
 He emphasized sage learning and self-cultivation as the base of proper administration.

-Yi I is also well known for his foresight about national security.
+Yi is also well known for his foresight about national security.
 He proposed to draft and reinforce the army against a possible Japanese attack.
 His proposal was rejected by the central government.
 He died afterwards, before the start of the Imjin war.

 Selected works

-These are some of Yi I's published writings:
+These are some of Yi's published writings: